 On the basis of the first criterion, the paintings in the Loeb catalogue are arranged chronologically according to the years in which it is believed they were painted, artist by artist.
 A great effort on the part of the researchers has been made to include the historicity of both the painters and their paintings.

-The oldest painting in the collection is by Nicolai Abildgaard, showing Alexander and Diogenes and is presumably from the 1780’s, a splendid example of the art of the first history painter of note to be trained in the Royal Danish Academy of Fine Arts.
+The oldest painting in the collection is by Nicolai Abildgaard, showing Alexander and Diogenes, and is presumably from the 1780s; it is a splendid example of the art of the first history painter of note to be trained in the Royal Danish Academy of Fine Arts.

 Eckersberg’s great interest in classical marine painting left its traces, though we find a more romantic slant in the work of painters such as Anton Melbye and C. F. Sørensen, both of whom are represented here-the latter with a lively plein air study.